GenerateNU/arenius/backend/internal/README.md

 Gets all line items, filtered by a variety of query parameters.
 SearchTerm looks for matching line item descriptions, case insensitive.

+Pagination defaults to page 1, limit 10.

+Also returns `total` and `count`, where total is the total number of line items that fit those query parameters, ignoring pagination, and count is the number of line items returned in this request.

 ```go
 Query Parameters:
 - `company_id` (string, optional)